F. H. Bradley: Life

-Bradley was born at Clapham, Surrey, England (now part of the Greater London area).
+Bradley was born in Clapham, Surrey, England (now part of the Greater London area).
 He was the child of Charles Bradley, an evangelical Anglican preacher, and Emma Linton, Charles's second wife.
 A. C. Bradley was his brother.
 Educated at Cheltenham College and Marlborough College, he read, as a teenager, some of Immanuel Kant's Critique of Pure Reason.
 In 1865, he entered University College, Oxford.
 In 1870, he was elected to a fellowship at Oxford's Merton College where he remained until his death in 1924.
 Bradley is buried in Holywell Cemetery in Oxford.

 During his life, Bradley was a respected philosopher and was granted honorary degrees many times.
 He was the first British philosopher to be awarded the Order of Merit.
 His fellowship at Merton College did not carry any teaching assignments and thus he was free to continue to write.
 He was famous for his non-pluralistic approach to philosophy.
 His outlook saw a monistic unity, transcending divisions between logic, metaphysics and ethics.
 Consistently, his own view combined monism with absolute idealism.
 Although Bradley did not think of himself as a Hegelian philosopher, his own unique brand of philosophy was inspired by, and contained elements of, Georg Wilhelm Friedrich Hegel's dialectical method.

 Philosophy

-Bradley rejected the utilitarian and empiricist trends in British philosophy represented by John Locke, David Hume, and John Stuart Mill.
-Instead, Bradley was a leading member of the philosophical movement known as British idealism, which was strongly influenced by Kant and the German idealists, Johann Fichte, Friedrich Schelling, and Hegel, although Bradley tended to downplay his influences.
+Bradley rejected the utilitarian and empiricist trends in British philosophy represented by John Locke, Jeremy Bentham, David Hume, and John Stuart Mill.
+Instead, Bradley was a leading member of the philosophical movement known as British idealism, which was strongly influenced by Kant and the German idealists Johann Gottlieb Fichte, Friedrich Wilhelm Joseph von Schelling, and Hegel, although Bradley tended to downplay his influences.

 In 1909, Bradley published an essay entitled "On Truth and Coherence" in the journal Mind (reprinted in Essays on Truth and Reality).
 The essay criticises a form of infallibilist foundationalism in epistemology.
 The philosopher Robert Stern has argued that in this paper Bradley defends coherence not as an account of justification but as a criterion or test for truth.

+Bradley also defends a novel theory of facts.
+For Bradley, facts can justify our beliefs, but no fact justifies any belief to the point where it is immune from revision.
+"And the view which I advocate takes them [facts] all as in principle fallible… Facts for it [his view] are true, we may say, just so far as they work, just so far as they contribute to the order of experience. … And there is no ‘fact’ which possesses an absolute right."
+Facts of history are, for Bradley, arrived at via an inferential process.
+"The historical fact then (for us) is a conclusion; … For everything that we say we think we have reasons, our realities are built up of explicit or hidden inferences; in a single word, facts are inferential, and their actuality depends on the correctness of the reasoning which makes them what they are."